eaina7/pinterest/README.md

 ## Description

-This project is a classic TODO list made with React, created for a WBS Coding School assignment.
+This project is the start of an image sharing plattform, created for a WBS Coding School assignment.

 ## Organisation